 5. Practice Tone Softening

-- Relax your throat and jaw: To achieve a softer tone, relax your throat and jaw muscles.
+- Relax your throat and jaw: To produce a softer tone, relax your throat and jaw muscles.
 Tension in these areas can generate a harsh sound.

-- Breathe deeply and slowly: Focus on deep, slow breaths, allowing your throat to remain open for a smoother, more controlled delivery.
+- Breathe deeply and slowly: Focus on deep, slow breaths, keeping your throat open for a smoother, more controlled delivery.

 - Try lip trills and humming: Incorporating warm-up exercises such as humming or lip trills can promote a soothing vocal quality.